Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_File_Management.md

 # File Management

-Over a project's lifetime, a webcampak system will capture, manipulate, transfer and store a very large number of files.
+Over a project's lifetime, a Webcampak system will capture, manipulate, transfer and store a very large number of files.
 Different mechanisms have been implemented to ensure storage and transmission is performed in an efficient and secured manner.

 ## Local storage